apache/flink-web/downloads.md

 As of March 2017, the Flink community [decided](http://apache-flink-mailing-list-archive.1008284.n3.nabble.com/DISCUSS-Time-based-releases-in-Flink-tp15386p15394.html) to support the current and previous minor release with bugfixes.
 If 1.2.x is the current release, 1.1.y is the previous minor supported release.
 Both versions will receive bugfixes for critical issues.

-Note that the community is always open for discussing bugfix releases for even older versions.
+Note that the community is always open to discussing bugfix releases for even older versions.
 Please get in touch with the developers for that on the dev@flink.apache.org mailing list.

 ## All releases